Riyarawat003/Riyarawat003-HR-Analytics-Dashboard/README.md

 This project aims to analyze key factors influencing employee attrition using Power BI.
 The dashboard provides data-driven insights into why employees leave a company, helping HR teams make informed decisions to improve employee retention.

 Key Insights & Analysis

-✔ Attrition Rate Analysis – Identifies the percentage of employees leaving the company.
-✔ Department-Wise Turnover – Analyzes which departments have the highest attrition rates.
+✔ Attrition Rate Analysis – Identifies the percentage of employees leaving the company ✔ Department-Wise Turnover – Analyzes which departments have the highest attrition rates.
 ✔ Salary & Compensation Trends – Examines the impact of salary on employee retention.
 ✔ Job Roles & Work Experience – Determines whether tenure or job roles affect attrition.